-The City Council shall have the power by ordinance to establish the boundary limits of the City of Brenham; and to provide for the alterations and extension of said boundary limits, the annexation of additional territory to the City and the disannexation of territory, with or without the consent of the owners and inhabitants of the territory annexed or disannexed, in accordance with applicable federal, state or other law.
-The City Secretary shall keep a correct and complete description of the City boundaries, indicating all annexations and disannexations.
+The City Council shall have the power by ordinance to establish the boundary limits of the City of Brenham; and to provide for the alterations and extension of said boundary limits, the annexation of additional territory to the City and the detachment or disannexation of territory, with or without the consent of the owners and inhabitants of the territory annexed, detached or disannexed.
+The boundaries of the City shall be those established by ordinance of the City Council enacted in accordance with the procedures provided for in applicable federal, state or other law.
+The City Secretary shall keep a correct and complete description of the City boundaries, indicating all annexations, detachments and disannexations.